-Start forming large cooking pot with clay collected on Wednesday.
-Visit ruins of Chiguichi after lunch, discuss pottery technologies observed in the sherds there.
+Start forming large pot with clay collected on Wednesday.
+Visit ruins of Chihuichi after lunch, discuss pottery technologies observed in the sherds there.
 Finish up jars in the afternoon.
-Try parching corn in a pot to make Pinole.

-Fire the pottery we made on Wednesday.
-Finish the large cooking pots started on Thursday.
+Fire the pottery we made on Thursday.
+Finish the large pots started on Wednesday.
 If time permits visit other nearby ruins and collect clay from other nearby locations.
-Cook blue corn posole for dinner.

-While our large jars dry we will drive up and tour the Amerind Museum, have lunch at a local cafe and visit another nearby ruin as time permits.
-We will heat canned pasole in a clay pot for dinner because of time constraints.
+While our large jars dry we will drive up and tour the Amerind Museum, have a picnic lunch there and visit another nearby ruin as time permits.

 Fire the large jars in the morning and say goodbye, class should be done around noon.